blang/jsqm/README.md

 JSQM - Javascript SQM Tools
 ============================

-JSQM is an parser/interpreter/compiler of the declarative SQM Format used to describe missions in the game series Armed Assault by Bohemia Interactive.
+JSQM is toolchain of the declarative SQM Format which describes missions in the game series 'Armed Assault' by Bohemia Interactive.

 Usage
 -----